offendingcommit/valdris/Lore/Architect Technology.md

 ## Overview of Known Architect Devices

-The [[Architects]]' technological legacy permeates every aspect of [[Valdris|Valdris]] life, from the grandest ruins to the humblest farming tool.
-After eight centuries of study since the [[Great Silence]], scholars have catalogued thousands of devices, though understanding remains fragmentary at best.
+The [Architects](Architects.md)' technological legacy permeates every aspect of [Valdris](Valdris.md) life, from the grandest ruins to the humblest farming tool.
+After eight centuries of study since the [Great Silence](Great%20Silence.md), scholars have catalogued thousands of devices, though understanding remains fragmentary at best.
 What we call "technology" may be something far more profound—a fusion of mechanism, consciousness, and principles that transcend our understanding of physics.

 ### Classification Systems

-The [[Tinker-Priests]] employ a five-tier classification for [[Architect Ruins|Architect]] devices:
+The [Tinker-Priests](Tinker-Priests.md) employ a five-tier classification for [Architect](Architect%20Ruins.md) devices:

 **Tier I - Passive Mechanisms**: Simple devices requiring no activation
 - Self-maintaining materials (never-rust alloys, eternal lubricants)